Textbook reading is different

 At Pearson, the largest US textbook publisher, our UX and product team works on creating a the best learning experience for students.
 Unlike “lean-back” reading, students use textbooks differently.
 They quickly flip through pages to find things.
 They refer to a chart or table in one place, while reading in another.
 They need to have a sense of how long or how much time it will take to read particular sections.
-These are some of the problems and issues we found that students have with digital textbooks.

 Students say they don’t like digital textbooks, and so they don’t use them, and they don’t grow and learn as much as they could.
 We wanted to find out if that was really still true, and if so, why?

 What we discovered was not that students preferred printed over digital textbooks, it’s that they expect digital textbooks to live up to their desires and make learning easier, better or more effective.

 Here are some of the key findings we addressed:

 - It’s difficult to get a “sense of place” in a digital textbook.
 Just knowing the number of “pages” doesn’t cut it.